What is SaaS Product Marketing, and How to Do it Successfully

 What is Product Marketing?

-If you’re starting out doing any form of marketing campaigns, you’re probably thinking “can’t I just find a marketer that does it all?”
+If you’re starting out doing any form of a marketing campaign, you’re probably thinking “can’t I just find a marketer that does it all?”
 The answer, unfortunately, is no. Here’s a high-level breakdown of the differences between general marketing teams and product marketing teams.

 General Marketing Teams